Pandemic reveals another shortcoming in preparation: Scattershot, chaotic research for treatments

 “We do have to have a bigger strategy than every university, every institute and – to be blunt – every country” working on their own research efforts, Lane said in an interview.

 At the heart of the problem is the basic question of whether a drug really works.
-Typically, drugs and medical interventions are first tested in small clinical trials that establish safety before the most promising ones are funneled into bigger trials, in an iterative and yearslong process.
+Typically, drugs and medical interventions are first tested in small clinical trials that establish safety before the most promising ones are funneled into bigger trials, in an iterative and years-long process.
 These trials, which typically randomly assign patients to receive either a drug or a placebo, prove that medicines, vaccines and medical procedures are effective and safe.
 But with the urgency of the coronavirus threat, timelines have been squeezed, doctors are doing uncontrolled experiments as they administer regular care and the typical model for research is too slow.

 David Boulware, an infectious disease physician and scientist at the University of Minnesota, has gotten at least 50 emails from companies and researchers with treatments they want to test.
-The urgency to find something — anything — for patients who have nothing other than supportive care has led researchers to pull everything off the shelf: a mix of existing drugs that show promise, stem cell treatments and brand new compounds designed specifically against COVID-19.
+The urgency to find something – anything – for patients who have nothing other than supportive care has led researchers to pull everything off the shelf: a mix of existing drugs that show promise, stem cell treatments and brand new compounds designed specifically against covid-19.

 The energy is remarkable, but it needs to be channeled.
 Clinical trials, whether for an HIV drug or a brand new medicine, compete for many of the same patients.
 If there are too many trials at a hospital, none of them may enroll enough patients to get clear results.
 If there are too many similar small trials running in parallel, their results individually may be inconclusive, and the data could have so many differences they may not be able to be pooled.